WANASX/ai-aimbot-triggerbot/README.md

   If recoil control isn’t working, verify that Logitech G HUB is installed, the DLL (`ghub_mouse.dll`) is present in the `libs` folder, and that you have blocked G HUB from updating.

 For further assistance, please check the issue tracker or open a new issue on GitHub.

 ---

-## License

-This project is provided "as is" without any warranty.
-Please review the [LICENSE](LICENSE) file for more details.

----